timlau/yumex-ng/README.md

-# Yum Extender (NextGen)
+# Yum Extender

+This is repository contains Yum Extender.
+A graphical package tool for maintain rpm & flatpaks packages.

-This is repository contains the next generation of yum extender with a more modern look & feel using gtk4/libadwaita etc.
+It is designed with a more modern look & feel using gtk4, libadwaita and are using dnf5daemon & libflatpak for package actions

+It is primary developed to use in Fedora, but can be used in other rpm based distros, there have recent versions of gtk4, libadwaita & dnf5
+It tracks the development of gtk4, libadwaita and dnf5 close, so it is not at good cadidate for long lived releases like RHEL.

 Follow news in [Announcements](https://github.com/timlau/yumex-ng/discussions/categories/announcements)

+## History
+This is the 3. generation of Yum Extender.
+- The first generation was working with yum back in the days.
+- The second generation (yumex-dnf) was working with early version of dnf (version 2 - 4) using dnf-daemon
+- The current generation started as a re-design using gtk4 & libadwaita, using a more flexible backend with support for both dnf4 & dnf5, but the latest version only support dnf5 and is using the dnf5daemon dbus API for all rpm actions.

 ## how to test